zya/devart-template/project_posts/2014-03-18-The-Background.md

 ![Tumblr-Mashr Example](project_images/tumblr-mashr.png?raw=true "Tumblr-Mashr Example")

 In this next project, I want to take this concept and apply it to sound and music.
-Luckily enough, using SoundCloud API we can access these sounds and we can process them in the browser using Web Audio API.
+Luckily enough, using [SoundCloud SDK](http://developers.soundcloud.com/docs/api/sdks) we can access these sounds and we can process them in the browser using [Web Audio API](http://www.w3.org/TR/webaudio/).
 I am planing to discover the possibilities of using this huge library to create new content in real-time.
 In the upcoming posts, I will explain the thought process and some of the technical aspects more in detail.